Festivals

 Elephant Festival, India

-The Elephant Festival is held on the eve of the festival of colors, Holi.
+The Elephant Festival is an annual event held in Jaipur, Rajasthan, usually in March, around the time of Holi.
 Elephants are the center of this incredible attraction.
 These beautiful animals are adorned with fancy clothes and jewelry as they parade in a royal procession.

 Qingming Festival, China